WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### Can I rename my Wallet?

 Yes you can.
-Go to `Wallets` folder (inside the [Wasabi data folder](/FAQ/FAQ-UseWasabi.md#where-can-i-find-the-wasabi-data-folder)) and rename the .json Wallet file.
+To access the `Wallets` folder type `Wallet Folder` in the search bar at the top of the main view and rename the .json Wallet file.
-You can also find the correct folder by typing `Wallet Folder` in search bar at the top of the main view.
+Or you can navigate to the `Wallets` folder (inside the [Wasabi data folder](/FAQ/FAQ-UseWasabi.md#where-can-i-find-the-wasabi-data-folder)) and rename the .json Wallet file.
 Then go to `WalletBackups` folder (inside [Wasabi data folder](/FAQ/FAQ-UseWasabi.md#where-can-i-find-the-wasabi-data-folder)) and rename the .json Wallet file.

 :::tip